 Panel two focused on buying practices and included Raj Sharma of Public Spend Forum, Matthew Cromar of SAP Ariba, and Stephanie Lambert of Staples.
 The opening statements from each panelist helped to clarify the questions at hand, giving GSA plenty to consider as they execute the vision of Section 846.

-For one, while there are many e-commerce portals to choose from, there are e-Procurement systems like SAP Ariba that enable buyers to purchase across multiple available portals.
-They also alleviate some of the challenges raised in the morning panel, such as ensuring that procurements comply with rules and regulations by programming them into the software.
+For one, while there are many e-commerce portals to choose from, there are e-Procurement systems like SAP Ariba that enable buyers to purchase across

 The opening remarks from Lambert described how the Staples platform (already in use in the public sector) positions it as the seller of record, which includes the responsibility to vet all the suppliers and products offered in the portal.
 As a platform already in use, Lambert was able to illuminate specific implementation challenges that would face any upstart e-commerce portal such as appropriately clearing delivery personnel and the process for gaining entry into secure facilities.
 The operation Staples has developed to meet all of these challenges required years of investment and preparation, and any future arrangement that obviates these responsibilities for new players could put it and other existing platforms with a history of serving government at a disadvantage.